3782291211/nc-news/README.md

 With this application, a user can:
 - create a new account;
 - login to an existing account;
-- access a private profile page which allows user to update details, view recent articles or delete account;
+- access a private profile page which allows user to update details, view their recent articles or delete their account;
-- view all articles that have been posted;
 - view, filter and sort articles;
 - view comments;
 - view list of users and articles posted by each user;
 - vote on articles and comments;
-- access a private profile page which allows user to update details, view their recent articles or delete their account;
-- view, filter and sort articles;
-- view comments;
-- view list of users and articles posted by each user;
-- vote up/down on articles and comments;
 - post new comments and delete previous comments;
 - post new articles and delete previous articles;
-- add and delete topics.
 - add and delete topics.

 ## Views